getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

 The `a` is not declared, so `typeof` is the only safe way to check for its existence or not.
-But `typeof b` throws the TDZ error because much farther down in the code there happens to be a `let b` declaration.
+But `typeof b` throws the TDZ error because farther down in the code there happens to be a `let b` declaration.
 Oops.

-Now it should be clearer why I strongly prefer and even insist that `let` declarations must all be at the top of the scope.
+Now it should be clearer why I insist that `let` declarations should all be at the top of their scope.
 That totally avoids the accidental errors of accessing too early.
 It also makes it more *explicit* when you look at the start of a block, any block, what variables it contains.

-Your blocks don't have to share their original behavior with scoping behavior.
+Your blocks (`if` statements, `while` loops, etc.) don't have to share their original behavior with scoping behavior.

 This explicitness on your part, which is up to you to maintain with discipline, will save you lots of refactor headaches and footguns down the line.